DanGalkin/7_mistery_fix/README.md

 # Test

-It is successfully tested by `tests.py`:
+It is successfully tested with `tests.py`:
 ```
 $ python3 tests.py
 ....